shivannis/xandr-docs-public/xandr-docs/articles/monetize/user-id-syncing-with-external-partners.md

 ---
 title: User ID Syncing with External Partners
-description: In this page learn about user ID syncing that Xandr initiates in order to have a user ID associated with all users in all ad calls. ms.date: 10/28/2023
+description: In this page learn about user ID syncing that Xandr initiates to have a user ID associated with all users in all ad calls. ms.date: 10/28/2023
 ---